chriswebb09/chriswebb09.github.io/_posts/2016-11-21-fun-with-edison-watson-twilio.md

 ### IBM, Intel and Twilio

 Sometimes it can be refreshing to step away from the familiar Appley-world that I find myself working in most of the time and try new things.
 This weekend I was able to take just such an opportunity while participating in the AT&T Mobile IOT Hackathon to explore some new technology.
-Some of the coolest explorations involved Intel’s Edison board, IBM’s Watson, server-side Swift with IBM's Bluemix and Kitura and Twilio's message platform.
+Some of the coolest explorations involved Intel’s Edison board, IBM’s Watson, server-side Swift with IBM's Bluemix and Kitura and Twilio's messaging platform.

 ### Working with Edison